 The Burrard Dry Dock Pier, also known sometimes as just Shipbuilders’ Pier, is the giant structure that extends 700 feet out into Burrard Inlet.
 The original structure was built in 1925.

-Burrard Dry Dock Pier is reserved for major vessels including navy ships.
-Normally the pier is used by just everyday folk wanting a stroll, but occasionally a visiting naval ship will tie up there for a weekend.
-When one does, the public is often welcome to go aboard for a tour.
+Major vessels, including naval ships, use Burrard Dry Dock Pier on occasion.
+Normally the pier is used by just everyday folk wanting a stroll, but occasionally a visiting navy boat will tie up there for a weekend.
+When one does, the public is sometimes welcome to go aboard for a tour.

 The Pipe Shop

 Built in the 1940’s, the Pipe Shop is 9,000 square feet in size and holds up to 360 people.
-It’s used for special events including artisan markets and private receptions.
+Special events take place in the building including artisan markets and private receptions.

 Festivals & Events